iamdhakrey/rustycord/docs/index.md

 A fast, lightweight, and feature-rich Discord bot library written in Rust.

 !!! warning "Development Notice"
-    **rustycord is currently in heavy development and is NOT ready for production use.**
+    **RustyCord is currently in heavy development and is NOT ready for production use.**

     - APIs may change without notice
     - Features are incomplete and experimental